slkiser/opencode-quota/README.md

 These vendors offer team or business plans, but the current integrations report only the configured member API key rather than organization-wide usage.

 </details>

-Gemini CLI quota support is deprecated for new installs.
-Existing v4 configurations still work, with removal planned for v5.0.0.
-See the [provider guide](docs/readme/providers.md#gemini-cli) before choosing a replacement.

 The quota view uses short labels such as `Day quota`, `5h quota`, `Day budget`, and `Balance`.
 Bar width varies by surface.
 JSON keeps the precise accounting type for scripts.